-The concept paper has two parts: 1) technical document (3 pages); and 2) sustainability concept document (1 page).
+The concept paper has two parts: 1) technical document (maximum 3 pages); and 2) sustainability concept document (maximum 1 page).
 It should be set in 12-point type with one-inch margins on all sides.
 The document must be entirely self-contained and self-explanatory; no cover letter is allowed.

-Technical Document (3-page limit)
+Technical Document (maximum 3-pages)

 - Project title

 - PIs and affiliations (include contact information for the lead PI)

-- Project dates and duration

 - Agency funds requested

-- Proposed match and source of funds
+- Proposed match and potential sources of matching funds

-- Project synopsis (one paragraph provided in 3rd person, present tense, lay-friendly text)
+- Project synopsis (one paragraph -3rd person, present tense, lay-friendly)

-- Problem Statement
+- Problem statement

 - Objectives (bulleted)

 - Methods outline

 - Impact of project (one paragraph)

 - Expected deliverables (bulleted)

-- Qualifications of investigators (one paragraph; no CVs)

-Sustainability Concepts (1-page limit)
+Sustainability Concepts (maximum 1-page)

 - 1. What sustainability problem does the proposed research address? - 2.
-Who are the relevant project stakeholders, what kind of stakeholder engagement has already occurred, and how do you plan to strengthen their participation?\ - 3.
-How will you address issues of equity, diversity, inclusion and justice in your work? - 4.
+Who are the relevant project stakeholders, how do you plan to strengthen their participation?

+- 3. How will you address issues of equity, diversity, inclusion and justice in your work? - 4.
 What is the status of your plans for creating a research team with sufficient interdisciplinary breadth to address the problem? - 5.
 How do you plan to identify and implement a solution to this problem?

-\Full proposals will be required to include details on stakeholder participation at each stage of the project.
+Full proposals will be required to include details on stakeholder participation at each stage of the project.
 Letters from stakeholders describing their commitment to participation (which is different from traditional letters of support) are also required.